KaragkounisL/Machine-Learning/README.md

 # Machine-Learning
-Projects on Machine Learning as i learn about the subject
+Projects on Machine Learning as I learn about the subject